foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 ### Dataset Splitting

-In addition to sampling and mixing, our library supports **dataset splitting**, which allows users to split a dataset into training and validation splits using the `split` field in the dataset config.
+In addition to [sampling and mixing](#data-mixing), our library supports **dataset splitting**, which allows users to split a dataset into training and validation splits using the `split` field in the dataset config.

 This is especially useful when users want to split a single dataset (or multiple datasets) internally instead of supplying separate files for training and validation.

 #### How to Use

-To split a dataset, simply pro
 The `split` field in each dataset config allows users to internally divide a dataset into `train` and `validation` sets using fractional ratios.

-To use it, specify both `train` and `validation` values under the `split` key.
+To use it, specify both `train` and `validation` ratios values under the `split` key for each dataset.
 Example:

 ```yaml
 datasets: